Leave discomfort behind through safe and effective physiotherapy treatment.

 About Nick Mosco

-Nick incorporates a variety of techniques into his physiotherapy treatments, including active tissue release, manual therapy, Mulligan techniques, cupping, acupuncture, dry needling, and progressive exercise interventions that focus on functional body movements.
-Nick also performs lifting technique assessments and can assist in the creation and scaling of workout routines that will strengthen muscles and prevent re-injury.
-Nick is a firm believer that exercise is medicine and that proper movement and strengthening is a key factor in feeling better and staying pain-free.
+Nick incorporates a variety of techniques into his physiotherapy treatments, including active tissue release, manual therapy, Mulligan manual therapy techniques, cupping, acupuncture, dry needling, and progressive exercise interventions that focus on functional body movements.
+He offers custom knee bracing services using Bauerfeind Medical solutions.
+He also performs lifting technique assessments and can assist in the creation and scaling of workout routines that will strengthen muscles and prevent re-injury.
+Nick is a firm believer that exercise is medicine and that proper movement and strengthening are key factors in feeling better and staying pain-free.

 Do you have extended health benefits?